slint-ui/slint/docs/building.md

 ## Running the Viewer

 Slint also includes a viewer tool that can load `.slint` files dynamically at run-time.
-It is a cargo-integrated binary and can be run directly on the `.slint` files, for example:
+It's a cargo-integrated binary and can be run directly on the `.slint` files, for example:

 ```sh